Propheus/sanfransicofootfall/README.md

 ## Configuration

 Key simulation parameters (e.g., `SIMULATION_ADDRESS`, `SIMULATION_HOURS_TOTAL`) can be easily modified in the **"Configuration and Constants"** section at the top of the Python script.

+##Additional Files

+The scripts generated_agent and archetype_restaurant_choice generate agents based on San Francisco census data, categorizing them into 1,000 distinct archetypes derived from that data.